An Excerpt: Apistli

 Apistli sat up, his eyes wide.
 “It's you,” he said, breathless.
 “Impossible.”

 She was strangely ageless.
-It was not that her face shifted from childhood to maturity; it didn't change at all.
-Rather, her face was steadfast in its presentation of all of the ages that she'd ever been, all at once.
-She was both child and elder, the wrinkles beside her lips and eyes deepened as she smiled; and also her skin was entirely without wrinkles.
+Her face was steadfast in its presentation of all of the ages that she'd ever been, all at once.
+She was both a child and an elder.
+The wrinkles beside her lips and eyes deepened as she smiled; and also her skin was entirely without wrinkles.

 “So tell me everything,” she said.
 “Even the things you think I know.”